Lotpath/Strappy/README.md

 ####Other environments
 * Set up bower
 * Clone the Strappy repository
-* Copy its contents into the root folder of your web project:
+* Copy the contents of the `src` directory into the root of your web project:

     ```
     cd /path/to/site